 Why the Global Fund Matters This International Women's Day

-is a harrowing one echoed across the hospital wards of the developing world — about one-third of the 40 million people living with HIV/AIDS worldwide also have TB.
+Her experience is a harrowing one echoed across the hospital wards of the developing world — about one-third of the 40 million people living with HIV/AIDS worldwide also have TB.
 In sub-Saharan Africa, women are disproportionately impacted by this deadly co-infection.
 In 2011, almost 60 percent of people living with HIV in the region were women — putting them at a much higher risk of contracting TB, which is a leading cause of death for women worldwide.

 Luwiza credits her own recovery to the strength she drew from her children, and the knowledge that she was their sole caretaker: “I had the two children who were still very young at that time.
 I thought to myself: If I give up, what will happen to my children?
 That gave me courage because I was like a mother and father to them.
 They were depending on me.”